JunkaiDong/junkaidong.github.io/physics/LinTable.md

 \end{array}
 $$

-Indeed you can observe that the numbering of each block has the following pattern: they all look like
+You can observe that the numbering of each block has the following pattern: they all look like

 $$
 \begin{array}{|c|c|c|c|c|}